yadong-zhang/Transformer_few_shot_learning/README.md

-# Vision Transformers for Cross-domain Few-shot Learning
+# Contextual Language Understanding with Transformers and Few-Shot Learning

 This code was adapted from the following repositories:
 1. [Meta-Dataset](https://github.com/google-research/meta-dataset)